 3. We can’t cope with setbacks.

-First of all, setbacks are not easy for anyone.
-Who wants to watch their best-laid plans fall like a deck of cards that you so thoughtfully laid out?
-No one does (but unfortunately that’s life)!
+First, setbacks aren’t easy for anyone.
+Who wants to watch their best-laid plans fall like a neatly stacked deck of cards tossed by the wind?
+I’ll tell you who: nobody (even though setbacks often occur)!
 Creative people bounce back from setbacks, better than most because we do have several plans and streams that we go down, and we throw a lot of things at the wall to see what sticks.
 A lot of creators, particularly the ones who are the most successful, have failed more times then they succeeded (and I don’t think that’s a bad thing).

-4. We are tunnel visioned/we put all our eggs in one basket.
+4. We have tunnel-vision/we put all our eggs in one basket.

 5. We don’t do teamwork.

-I think there is this misconception that because creative people like to create in a way that is relevant and meaningful for them, that they are somehow unable to work with other people on a creative project.
-In actual fact, creators do well working as part of a team because we understand that it is part of the creative process to test out ideas and that it is ideal to get to do that with other people.
-I love working as part of a team (partly because I am a social person and also because I see the value in it).
+There is this misconception that because creative people like to create in a way that is relevant and meaningful for them, they are somehow unable to work with other people on a creative project.
+But creators do good work as part of a team because we understand that the creative process involves testing out ideas, and it’s ideal to do that with other people.
+I love working as part of a team (partly because I am a social person and because I see the value in it).

 Did I miss anything?
 Let me know (in one way or another)!